johnny353535/yoi/docs/_pages/components/accordion.md

 ## Controlling Accordion Sections

-Initially, all accordion sections are closed.
-However, you can define which section should start expanded/open.
-To do so, add the modifier `.is--open` to the very `.accordion__section`:
+Define which section should start expanded/open by adding the modifier `.is--open` to an `.accordion__section`:

 ```html
 <!-- example -->